-You know love is dead when people start advertising for temporary boyfriends or girlfriends on Craigslist.
-What's next?
-Temporary toddlers so your parents can quit worrying about your unused eggs?
+You know love is dead when people start advertising for holiday significant others on Craigslist.

 Surprisingly, or maybe unsurprisingly, some singles are looking for temporary relationships for the holiday season.
 Apparently, it's fine to be single all year long, but when Christmas, Hanukkah or whatever your holiday jam is rolls around, you best be coupled up, sister.
 And since you can find pretty much everything else on Craigslist, you might as well find a short-term fella to bring home to mom and dad, so you can pretend that your life is complete.
 Yes, in case you didn't get the memo, your life isn't complete until you've coupled off.